Patriciawa/vtiger-nginx-installation-script/README.md

 Vtiger installation script for nginx
+Tested on debian 9. but should also work on debian 10, ubuntu 16/18.

-Is makes a server block and creates a mysql database.
+It makes a server block and creates a mysql database.
 Then it puts the DB credentials inside the setup.

 Installation steps: